kide-vm/kide/README.md

 Ruby is input layer, we use whitequarks parser to parse ruby.
 The untyped ast is then transformed into a typed version.
 The classes and fields follow the ast output pretty much one to one.
-The we transform to Vool, removing much of ruby's "fluff".
+The we transform to Sol, removing much of ruby's "fluff".

-### Vool
+### Sol

-Vool is a Virtual Object Oriented Language.
-Virtual in that is has no own syntax.
-But it has semantics, and those are substantially simpler than ruby.
+Sol is a Simple Object Language.
+Simple as in much simpler than ruby.
+Object (more based than oriented) as everything is an object.
+Everything the language "sees".
+(Dataprocessing is done at a lower level, partly Slot, partly risc)

-Vool is Ruby without the fluff.
+Sol is Ruby without the fluff.
 No unless, no reverse if/while, no splats.
 Just simple oo.
 (Without this level the step down to the next layer was just too big)